jevinskie/llvm-project-embedded-library-in-process/arm-software/embedded/README.md

-# LLVM Embedded Toolchain for Arm
+# Arm Toolchain for Embedded

 This repository contains build scripts and auxiliary material for building a bare-metal LLVM based toolchain targeting Arm based on: